microsoft/terminal/doc/cascadia/Keybindings-Arguments.md

     event Windows.Foundation.TypedEventHandler<AppKeyBindings, NewTabWithProfileEventArgs> NewTabWithProfile;
 ```

+In this above example, the `CopyTextArgs` class actually contains all the
+potential arguments to the Copy action. `CopyTextEventArgs` derives from that
+class, and additionally implements the `IActionArgs` interface, adding a
+`Handled` property.
+When we parse the arguments, we'll build a `CopyTextArgs`,
+and when we're dispatching the event, we'll build a `CopyTextEventArgs` and
+dispatch that object.

 We'll also change our existing map in the `AppKeyBindings` implementation.
 Currently, it's a `std::unordered_map<KeyChord, ShortcutAction, ...>`, which
 uses the `KeyChord` to lookup the `ShortcutAction`.
 We'll need to introduce a